Resources made by educators for educators in collaboration with Indigenous knowledge experts

 Explore the physical and spiritual connection Aboriginal and Torres Strait Islander Peoples share with country/place.

-Examine the sophistication of Indigenous society, both historically and contemporaneously, by immersing yourself in elements of Deep History and Communications.
+Examine the sophistication of Indigenous society, both historically and contemporaneously, by immersing yourself in elements of Deep Time and Communications.

 Investigate the cultural diversity and resilience of Indigenous Peoples and knowledges through Elements such as Kinship and Design.